gmvoit/just-the-docs/descriptions/Essentials.md

 ### Generalized Force Balance

-To represent equilibrium atmospheres partially supported by non-thermal energy, the **ExpCGM** framework generalizes hydrostatic equilibrium using the force balance equation
+To represent force-balanced atmospheres partially supported by non-thermal energy, the **ExpCGM** framework generalizes hydrostatic equilibrium using the force balance equation
   $$\frac {d} {dr} \frac {P} {f_{\rm th}} = - \rho f_\varphi  \frac {d \varphi} {dr}$$ The ***thermalization fraction*** $f_{\rm th}$ represents the fractional contribution of thermal pressure to the total support opposing gravity.
 The ***force modification factor*** $f_\varphi$ accounts for phenomena (such as rotation) that alter the effective gravitational force pulling the atmosphere inward.

-With those generalizations, an **ExpCGM** atmosphere's equilibrium temperature and density profiles become
+With those generalizations, an **ExpCGM** atmosphere's temperature and density profiles become
   $$T(r) = \frac {2 f_{\rm th} f_\varphi} {\alpha_{\rm eff} (r)} ~T_\varphi (r)~~~~~~,~~~~~~\rho (r) = P_0 \frac {\alpha_{\rm eff} (r) f_P (r)}{f_{\rm th} f_\varphi v_{\rm c}^2(r)}$$
 Here, the function
   $$\alpha_{\rm eff} (r) \equiv \alpha(r) + \frac {d \ln f_{\rm th}} {d \ln r}$$ is a ***generalized shape function*** for atmospheric support, to be used if $f_{\rm th}$ depends on radius.
 It is also possible for $f_\varphi$ to depend on radius.

 {: .note}
 Other formulations of atmospheric force balance sometimes express resistance to gravity in terms of a total pressure $P_{\rm tot} = P / f_{\rm th}$.
-However, **ExpCGM** explicitly accounts for the thermal pressure contribution using the $f_{\rm th}$ factor so that an equilibrium atmosphere's temperature profile can be directly inferred from just force balance considerations and the thermalization fraction $f_{\rm th}$.
+However, **ExpCGM** explicitly accounts for the thermal pressure contribution using the $f_{\rm th}$ factor so that a model atmosphere's temperature profile can be directly inferred from just force balance considerations and the thermalization fraction $f_{\rm th}$.

 ## Specific Energy